 9. Peptic ulcers are due to bacterial infection and result in symptoms including stomach pain, nausea, appetite loss, bloating, and weight loss.

 These conditions are found when digestive health has suffered, and it has become detrimental to the body.
 If you are experiencing one or more of these conditions, contact Enhanced Wellness Living today to schedule your consultation!
-We are conveniently located in Jackson and Ridgeland, MS.
+We are conveniently located in Ridgeland, MS.